Date A Live: Anime

 The anime adaptation was directed by Keitaro Motonaga and produced by AIC Plus+.
 The series was streamed in lower quality on Niconico, with each episode available a week before its TV premiere.
 The first episode was streamed on March 31 and aired on Tokyo MX on April 6, 2013.
 The final episode was streamed on Niconico on June 16 and aired on Tokyo MX on June 22.
 The opening theme is titled "Date A Live" (デート・ア・ライブ, Dēto A Raibu) sung by sweet ARMS, a vocal group consisting of Iori Nomizu, Misuzu Togashi, Kaori Sadohara, and Misato.
 The series makes use of four ending themes: "Hatsukoi Winding Road", by Kayoko Tsumita, Risako Murai and Midori Tsukimiya; "Save The World", "Save My Heart" and "Strawberry Rain" (ストロベリーレイン), all three by Nomizu.

 Following the TV broadcast of the final episode of the first season, a second season was announced, which was set to air in April 2014.
 The opening theme is sung by sweet ARMS titled "Trust in You" and the ending theme is sung by Kaori Sadohara titled "Day to Story".
 The animation production was held by Production IMS.
 An unaired episode was bundled with the third volume of the Date A Live Encore short story collection was released on December 9, 2014.

 The first and second season have been licensed by Funimation for streaming and home video release in North America and by Madman Entertainment in Australia.

-In his Twitter account, Tachibana announced Date A Live would get a third new anime series.
+On his Twitter account, Tachibana announced Date A Live would get a third new anime series.
 Animation production was held by J.C.Staff, with the cast and staff reprising their respective roles from the previous seasons.
 The series aired from January 11 to March 29, 2019.
 The opening theme is sung by sweet ARMS titled "I Swear", and the ending theme is sung by Erii Yamazaki titled "Last Promise".
 The third season ran for 12 episodes.
 Crunchyroll simulcast the third season, while Funimation produced a simuldub.
 In Australia and New Zealand, AnimeLab simulcast the third season.